-The the most effective way to curate a display in the home that will draw the eye and raise eyebrows is to create a focal point or as we like to call it a 'style spot'!
-A style spot is a curation of your favourite and most treasured pieces in one visually impactful display and when done correctly it is without-a-doubt showstopping!
+The most effective way to curate a display in the home is to create a focal point or as we like to call it a 'style spot'!
+A curation of your most treasured pieces in one visually impactful display it is without-a-doubt showstopping!
 You can create a style spot in so many ways.
 Our favourites include a shelfie, a cabinet of curiosity, little details, art walls and unexpected surprises.

 A cabinet of curiosity is another clever way to display your most treasured pieces.
-Co-founder, Jane Rockett, has curated her own Cabinet of Curiosities in her living room and filled her vintage cabinet with unique flea market discoveries, time-worn shells plucked from beach trips, treasured photographs and mementoes from her travels.
-Cabinet of Curiosities are traditionally thought of as encyclopedic collections of extraordinary objects or 'wonder rooms' which are designed to tell stories, so with that at the forefront of your mind take the time to go through your pieces and pick out the items that have sentimental value to you.
+Co-founder, Jane Rockett, has curated her own Cabinet of Curiosities in her living room.
+She's filled her vintage cabinet with unique flea market discoveries, time-worn shells plucked from beach trips, treasured photographs and mementoes from her travels.
+Cabinet of Curiosities are traditionally thought of as encyclopedic collections of extraordinary objects or 'wonder rooms' which are designed to tell stories.
+So, with that at the forefront of your mind take the time to go through your pieces and pick out the items that have sentimental value to you.

 RULE NO.2.
 CURATE COLLECTIONS

 Taking your display style up a level, why not curate collections in your home?
 A selection of accumulated artwork, quirky ornaments, vintage pieces, books... you can curate a collection of just about anything that you love!

 Eclectic collections are a genius option for mastering the art of display in your home.
 Featured in the Rockett St George book, Extraordinary Interiors, the fabulously theatrical Tina B considers herself to be a 'collector'.
 A quick look around her home absolutely confirms this.